Japanese Music Institute of America

 Masayuki Koga, Director

-Private lessons are taught by Koga-sensei or an assistant instructor by appointment at his home in Dixon, California.
-The JMI has been participating in the Annual San Francisco Cherry Blossom Festival and the Palo Alto Obon Festival for over ten years.
-A student recital is held annually.
+Private lessons are taught by Koga-sensei or an assistant instructor by appointment at his home in Berkeley, California.
+The JMI has been participating in the Annual San Francisco Cherry Blossom Festival and the Palo Alto Obon Festival for many years.
+A student recital and concert tours in Japan are held annually.

 "There is a secret to excel in playing the shakuhachi.
 Blow not intensively, but from your heart.
 Although technique is secondary, it helps to express your true self.
 If we are natural, we make fine sound.
 If we have an open mind, our sound will be mellow.
 If we have right attitudes toward life, our music will be acceptable to everyone.
 Take care of your sound as you would care for yourself." - Masayuki Koga